amunategui/amunategui.github.io/_posts/2014-10-22-binary-outcome-modeling.md

 month: 10
 day: 22
 published: true
-summary: This walkthrough will show you how to quickly model using <b>caret</b> models and evaluate your predictions.
+summary: This walkthrough shows how to easily model binary outcomes using <b>caret</b> models and how to evaluate the predictions.
 image: binary-outcomes/classification.png
 ---